OpenSmallworld/magik-vscode/README.md

 The linting can be enabled/diabled using the setting `magik-vscode.enableLinting`.

+### **Magik Debugging**

+The Magik session needs to be started with a Java option to tell the JVM to load the debug agent.
+For example from the command line this could be:

+S:\SW522\2019-10-09\core\bin\x86\runalias **-j -agentpath:S:\SW522\2019-10-09\core\bin\x86\mda.dll** -a S:\SW522\2019-10-09\cambridge_db\config\gis_aliases cambridge_db_open

+To start debugging in VS Code select Debug -> Start Debugging (**F5**) and select Magik from the list.
+The current threads should then be listed under Call Stack.
+Toggle breakpoints by selecting a line and pressing F9 or click to the left of a line number.

+Limitation: Compile (saved) files rather than methods during debugging to ensure the line numbers remain synced.

+There are some performance issues with stepping.

 ## Installation

 1. Add the extension to VS Code by cloning the repo to %USERPROFILE%\\.vscode\extensions